confluentinc/examples/clients/cloud/python/README.md

 Produce messages to and consume messages from a Kafka cluster using [Confluent Python Client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-python).

 # Prerequisites

-* [Confluent's Python Client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-python) installed on your machine.
-Check that you are using version 1.4.2 or higher (e.g., `pip show confluent-kafka`).
+* A functioning python environment with the [Confluent Python Client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-python) installed.
+  * You can use [Virtualenv](https://virtualenv.pypa.io/en/latest/) with the following steps to create a virtual environment with the client installed.
+    - `virtualenv ccloud-venv`
+    - `source ./ccloud-venv/bin/activate`
+    - `pip install -r requirements.txt`
 * Create a local file (e.g. at `$HOME/.confluent/librdkafka.config`) with configuration parameters to connect to your Kafka cluster, which can be on your local host, [Confluent Cloud](https://www.confluent.io/confluent-cloud/?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.clients-ccloud), or any other cluster.
 Follow [these detailed instructions](https://github.com/confluentinc/configuration-templates/tree/master/README.md) to properly create this file.
 * If you are running on Confluent Cloud, you must have access to a [Confluent Cloud](https://www.confluent.io/confluent-cloud/?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.clients-ccloud) cluster